TimerbulatGilmutdinov/Webpage-distance-mertics/README.md

 The answer is to calculate the distance metric of this web page.
 In this repository you will see an example of calculating the Jacquard metric and the Cosine metric for a web page

 Getting started
-* Open `main.py` and configure language of the web page
 * Run `main.py`
-* Enter link to the web page
+* Enter the language of web page and its link
 * Watch the results